escherpad/luna-saga/README.md

 `luna-saga` is written in TypeScript with Angular2 in mind.
 You can directly import it to your ng2 project.
 To use angular's dependency injection, you can write a simple provider.
 Personally I prefer to keep things uncoupled from the framework as much as possible, this is why `luna-saga` is written with Angular2 in mind but does not depend on it.

+## For React Developers~

+**TLDR;** I work with react everyday using `luna` and `luna-saga` (when I'm not training deep reinforcement learning agents and writing papers.)

+After spending two month with Angular 2, I decided to work with React.
+The functional pattern is much easier to work with compared with the DOM-parser pattern of Angular 2.
+And the ability to use ES6 with flow-type instead of Typescript made things a lot more portable.
+In particular it is easier to debug code with node.js, since the code does not need to be transpiled with the `-r babel-register` flag.
+Even es6 module is supported out of the box.

+The ability to debug without have to read call stack in a transpiled code base is a must for good developer experience.

 ## Wanna use ES6 Generators to build Sagas in your project, but also want to use rxjs?

 Luna-saga is the reactive operator for Luna.